 This course will cover basic soccer skills of passing, dribbling, shooting, and goal keeping at a beginning level.
 The course will cover rules, proper etiquette, terminology, and the components of fitness at a beginning level.
 The additional skills will include Push Passing, follow the leader, instep Drive 1 and Clock Shooting with both right and left foot at the beginning level.

 390 Softball (1) UC:CSU

-(Kinesiology Family K09) Prerequisite: None.
-Activity, 3 hours.
 This course gives instruction on advanced softball skills, techniques, rules and game strategies.
 This course is designed for prospective intercollegiate softball players.

 391-1 Volleyball I (1) UC:CSU